 Please submit this form if you would like to confirm an existing accessibility seating need or, if your needs have changed, to adjust your accessible seat location for the 2015-16 season.

 If you are unable to use your tickets, you may exchange them for another concert or bank them for a future event (up to one hour prior to the performance).
 Changing dates, performances or seat locations may cause a difference in price.
+Tickets purchased with an offer may not be exchangeable at the discounted rate.
 Past performances, complimentary tickets, group purchases of 10 or more tickets, events not presented by the Minnesota Orchestra and other select events are restricted from exchanges.

 If you don't know which concert you'd like to exchange into, you can bank your tickets for use at a later date.
 Banked tickets expire each year on August 31.
 You will automatically be issued a tax-deductible contribution receipt for expired banked tickets.

 You may also choose to turn back your tickets for a tax-deductible contribution (for the purchase value of the tickets not including fees) up to concert start time at no additional charge, or donate them to our sponsor a student program (will use the value of your tickets to send a student to a concert on your behalf).
 Past performances, complimentary tickets and events not presented by the Minnesota Orchestra are restricted from turnbacks and/or tax credit.